chevere/docs/reference/Chevere/Interfaces/Routing/RoutingDescriptorInterface.md

 ## Description

-Describes the component in charge of describing a route element.
+Describes the component in charge of handling a route element.

 ## Methods